 This recipe today is so easy and is so yummy that you will want to make up loads of it.
 I divide mine up and keep some fresh, which lasts a good 2 weeks in the refrigerator then freeze the rest in smaller batches that I can take out as I need it.

 It’s a wonderfully fresh sauce and so healthy.
 This is one of those recipes that is great to make at home as you know exactly what ingredients went into it – no chemical names you can’t pronounce and no added fillers.
-This sauce is great for making our Turkey Enchilada Casserole, your favorite enchiladas, or as a salsa for fajitas or tacos.
+This sauce is great for making Beef Enchiladas, our Turkey/Chicken Enchilada Casserole or your favorite enchiladas.
+It’s even super tasty as a salsa for fajitas or tacos too.

 - 1/4 cup vegetable oil